Neighbours Helping Neighbours

 Math Success Program:

-• AVAILABLE!
-Math Tutors provide math support for students in Grade 7 and 8 after school (3:45-5:00 pm) from October- June.
+• Math Tutors provide math support for students in Grade 7 and 8 after school (3:45-5:00 pm) from October- June.
 Commitment: Up to 2 shifts per week October-June.
 Community Involvement hours will be credited for youth volunteers.
 Must be a minimum of 14 years of age (parental consent required).

 • Speaker Mentors provide a 15-20 minute talk on a career, including one not typically associated with math or financial literacy, to encourage gr.
 7 & 8 students to see the importance of math in a variety of jobs.
 The talk may include how the speaker overcame a struggle in school or the speaker’s insight into different career paths.
 Commitment: 15-20 minutes after school, once or twice, October-June.